alamers/openhab-addons/bundles/org.openhab.binding.openwebnet/README_beta.md

 ## Upgrade of the binding

-When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before uninstalling the old binding, and discover/configure them again after binding has been updated.
+When upgrading the binding to a new version it's suggested also to remove OpenWebNet Things before un-installing the old binding, and discover/configure them again after binding has been updated.
 Instead of removing things also re-setting the bridge in things properties should work.
 If things are defined using .things file, they do not need to be re-created.

 ### Upgrade - Marketplace installation